amlucas/amlucas.github.io/source/blog/gnn-local-interactions.md

 ![](../images/blog/gnn-local-interactions/comp_xyE.png)
 ![](../images/blog/gnn-local-interactions/comp_E.png)

-The prediction of the energy is very close to the gound truth on the test data.
+The prediction of the energy is very close to the ground truth on the test data.